PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 - to provide an API for canceling branches of you call-graph
 - to provide a data-bag for transporting request-scoped data through your call-graph

+# 5. Concurrency at Scale

+### Error Progagation

+critical information:

+- What happend
+- When and where it occured(stack track, UTC time, machine)
+- A friendly usre-facing message
+- How the user can get more information(track id)